 The following is a complete overview of what LSAT percentiles are and how to interpret them properly.
 We also outline other scoring data on the testing results documentation and what law schools look at related to LSAT when determining an applicant’s admission status.

-How are LSAT percentiles calculated?
+How are LSAT Percentiles Calculated?

-The most straightforward LSAT score is raw score, which is essentially the same number of questions you answered correctly.
+The most straightforward LSAT score is the raw score, which indicates the total number of correct responses across the four sections.
+To put it simply, the raw score is essentially the number of questions you answered correctly.
 For example, a raw score of 73 indicates you answered 73 of the 100 to 103 questions correctly.

-The raw score is then used to calculate the scaled score, which is between the range of 120 to 180, and the higher the number, the better the test–taker performed.
-A true score is also provided, which indicates a likely range around the scaled score.
+The raw score is then used to calculate the scaled score, which is between 120 to 180: the higher the number, the better the result.
+Like converting a number grade into a letter grade, the raw score on the LSAT is translated into the scaled score.

 What is a Good LSAT Percentile?

-So what is considered an above-average score?
+So, what is considered an above-average score?
 A score in the 80th percentile or higher will give you a good chance at most schools.
 This requires a scaled score around 160 and a raw score of approximately 78 or 79.

 What LSAT Percentile is Required for Top–Tier Schools?

-So what exactly should you aim for on the LSAT to get accepted into a top-tier school?
-Of course, the answer depends largely on what you might consider top–tier.
-For what most would consider some of the best law schools in the country — such as Harvard and Columbia — you likely need to be in the 90th percentile or higher.
-However, most programs view an LSAT score of 160 — which falls around the 80th percentile — with high regard.
+So, what should you aim for on the LSAT to get accepted into a top-tier school?
+The answer depends largely on what you might consider top tier.
+For what most would consider some of the best law schools in the country — such as Harvard and Columbia — you need to be in the 90th percentile or higher (see chart below).

 How to Score Higher on the LSAT with TestMaxPrep